Priyal2807/ResumeParser/README.md

 ![Alt text](flowchart.png?raw=true "Flowchart for the parser")

-Yet to be uploaded on Heroku/Netlify
+Yet to be uploaded on Heroku